kgroveshok/z80-homebrew/FORTH.md

 * $xx    -  8bit Hex int value
 * "xxx"  - String (250 char max)
 * %xxxxx  - 16bit binary value (todo)

+There are also a number of variables which hold 16bit values: V0-V3.
+They are set using ! and pushed to stack with @, e.g. $03 v0! to set, and v0@ will push $03 onto the stack.

 Words